keithjgrant/keithjgrant.com/content/posts/2017/03/aspect-ratios.md

   </div>
 </figure>

-This works because of a peculiar quirk of padding: Any padding specified in percent computes to a percentage of the elements *width*&mdash;even if it is a top or bottom padding.
+This works because of a peculiar quirk of padding: Any padding specified in percent computes to a percentage of the element’s *width*&mdash;even if it is a top or bottom padding.
 (The same is true for margin as well.)
 This is a bit counter-intuitive, but it comes in handy.
 I think the original reasoning was so you could declare something like `padding: 5%` and get an equal padding on all four sides of the element, regardless of its shape.

 Of course, this approach has a problem: overflow is cut off: